anwesha-git/min-to-max/README.md

 # min_to_max Aggregate Function

-The `min_to_max_agg` aggregate function is a PostgreSQL extension that calculates the minimum and maximum values of a column and returns them as a formatted string.
+The `min_to_max` aggregate function is a PostgreSQL extension that calculates the minimum and maximum values of a column and returns them as a formatted string.
 It operates on various data types such as integers, characters, floats, and more.

 For example: